-5.145.16 Ramping Margin 1 (RM1)
+5.14 Ramping Margin 1(RM1)

-5.14.15.16.1 Method of Performance Assessment for Ramping Margin 1 (RM1)
+5.14.1.1 Method of Performance Assessment for Ramping Margin 1 (RM1)

 Performance Assessment of the RM1 service will be based on an evaluation of the Providing Unit's ability to follow a Synchronisation Dispatch Instruction, for all Providing Units which are not DSUs.
-For Providing Units which are DSUs performance will be assessed as outlined in Section 5.16.2.25.14.1.2.2.
+For Providing Units which are DSUs performance will be assessed as outlined in Section 5.14.1.2.2.

-5.14.25.16.2 Measurement Process for Ramping Margin 1 (RM1) Performance Assessment
+5.14.1.2 Measurement Process for Ramping Margin 1 (RM1) Performance Assessment

-5.14.2.15.16.2.1 Measurement Process for Ramping Margin 1 (RM1) Performance Assessment for all Providing Units except DSUs
+5.14.1.2.1 Measurement Process for Ramping Margin 1 (RM1) Performance Assessment for all Providing Units except DSUs

-The Providing Unit will be performance assessed using the EDIL 'Fail to Sync' Instructions Fail to Sync process as outlined in EirGrid and SONI Grid CodesSection SDC2.A.4.
+The Providing Unit will be performance assessed using the Fail to Sync process as outlined in EirGrid and SONI Grid Codes Section SDC2.A.4.
 A summary description of this process is given below: